Chai-mae/Automatic-Speaker-recognition/README.md

         scores[model_name.split(".")[0]] = gmm_model.score(mfcc_features)
     return scores
  ```
-Then we go to load all the GMM models for men and women and store them in dictionaries as in the identification step, and we load also the files containing the Mfcc features for male and female and store them in dictionaries according to duration and gender ( key: model_name , value: mfcc_features ).
+Then we load all the GMM models for men and women and store them in dictionaries as in the identification step, we also load the files containing the Mfcc features for male and female and store them in dictionaries according to duration and gender ( key: model_name , value: mfcc_features ).

-After we go to the step of obtaining the predictions of the segments of the test, we start with the men, we use the get_scores function to calculate the score of each segment with each GMM model and store them in a filename with score
+After that comes the step of obtaining the predictions of the segments of the test, we start with the men, we use the get_scores function to calculate the score of each segment with each GMM model and store them in a filename with score
 ```javascript
 results_3_F_128 = []